Roman Mashovets

-Roman Mashovets (Роман Васильович Машовець; born 1976) is a Ukrainian politician and social activist.
+Roman Vasyliovych Mashovets (Роман Васильович Машовець; born 1976) is a Ukrainian politician and veteran of military intelligence and special forces.
 Deputy Head of the Office of the President of Ukraine.

-Early life
+Biography

 He graduated from the Military Diplomatic Academy.
 He is a veteran of military intelligence and special forces.

 Roman Mashovets is a military officer: from the Ivan Bohun Military High School in 1993 to the Foreign Intelligence Department of the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine in 2008.

-After graduating from the military school, he began serving in the naval special forces – combat swimmers.
+After graduating from the military school, he began serving in the naval special forces – combat divers.

 He served in the special purpose unit of the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine, in the peacekeeping mission in Sierra Leone, as well as in the Ukrainian contingent in Iraq.

 Since July 2014, he has been engaged in the organization of military-technical assistance for the Ukrainian Army.

 Roman Mashovets stood at the origins of the creation of the Special Operations Forces of the Armed Forces of Ukraine.

 He conducted 25 trips to the war zone in the east of Ukraine.